annasdtc/EE232B_HW5/README.md

 * Simulation of a queuing system with two classes of messages
 * Class 1 arrive at a rate lambda(1) and have service time exponentially distributed with mean 5 msec.
-* Class 2 arrive at a rate lambda(2) and have fixed service time 25 msec with probability 0.8 or 250 msec with probability 0.2
+* Class 2 arrive at a rate lambda(2) and have fixed service time 25 msec with probability 0.8 or 250 msec w.p.
+0.2
 * lambda(1) = 15*lambda(2)
 * Traffic intensity rho from 0.1 to 0.9 in increments of 0.1
 * Queue is either FIFO or non-preemptive priority (class 1 are high priority)